 Conclusion: The proposed Certificate program projects to be financially self-supporting to reach projected annual profitability of \$77,000 by the 4th year.
 Likewise, the proposed program is very unlikely to become a "cost center" to A&S or to the University.
+P&BC does not see any academic or student-market overlaps with the existing Graduate Certificate program in the COB.
 P&BC does not see any adverse financial aspects for faculty or students and recommends approval of the budget proposal as a reasonable fiscal endeavor.